Aaron Rodgers Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Season Stats

-- Rodgers has thrown for 4,115 yards (242.1 ypg) to lead Green Bay, completing 68.9% of his passes and collecting 37 touchdown passes and four interceptions this season.

-- He also has 101 rushing yards on 33 carries with three touchdowns, averaging 5.9 yards per game.
+- He's tacked on 101 rushing yards on 33 carries and three rushing touchdowns, averaging 5.9 yards per game.

-- Rodgers has attempted 110 of his 531 passes in the red zone, accounting for 54.2% of his team's red zone plays.
+- Rodgers has thrown 110 passes in the red zone this season, 54.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the 49ers.